Creamen/git-sensible/README.md

 #### Gitflow

-While not having an official name, 'gitflow' is the most popular branching model amongst Github developers, while also being the most complicated.
+While not having an official name, 'gitflow' is the most advocated branching model amongst Github developers, while also being the most complicated.

 ```
 Hotfix        -----